GitNgk/marketplace/readme.md

  4. Manager (Site) Only: Add and delete Administrators.

 ### Store
 Each store has a Name and Owner/Manager.
-A manager can only have ONE STORE.
+A manager can only have ONE store per administrator grant (second Store would need administrator to add user again).
 The store maintains item related information’s such as product, price, inventory and sale method.
 IPFS is used to maintain item Images.
 Each store is linked to an orders contract that maintains the orders information for the store once product is purchased.
 Items can be brought from the store or auctioned.
 Auctioned items trigger an auction contract and with an auction lifetime.
 Payment are never held in the store contract.

 Each store has a contract address for the calling factory and relevant orders contract.
 Task between the three are verified as authentic request through these addresses.